-• Unnamed plain belly mutant - This gene appears to act as a Mendelian dominant or codominant gene, causing a plain belly that very closely resembles the typical motley belly, but the dorsal pattern is not affected.
-Breeding trials aginst motley are planned for 2007.
+• Unnamed plain belly mutant - This gene appears to act as a Mendelian dominant or codominant gene, causing a plain belly that very closely resembles the typical motley belly, plus a few stray checkers.
+The dorsal pattern is not affected.
+Breeding trials against motley are planned for 2008 by Sean Niland, and outcrosses for 2009 by the author.

-- Strawberry Initially considered a "hypo-like" trait, it appears that this may be something more like axanthism.
-In 2005 a cross yielded results suggesting strawberry might be ultra.
-But in 2006 a cross against amel excluded that possibility.
-Breeding trials are underway to determine whether this morph is in fact caused by a Mendelian recessive "strawberry" gene, and if so what its actual effect is. - Christmas Also known as "Christmas Hypo" these have been test-crossed against other known "hypo-like" genes, but tests to prove its heritability as a simple recessive gene have not been done. - "Piebald" Also called pied, this trait replaces random patches of the snake's normal pattern with solid white.
+- Strawberry Initially considered a "hypo-like" trait, breeding trials in 2005, 2006 and 2007 suggest that the gene is standard hypomelanism.
+An additional trial is planned for this year to verify previous results. - Christmas Another potential hypo-like gene, these have been proven as simple recessive.
+Test-crosses against other known "hypo-like" genes are being performed to verify. - "Piebald" Also called pied, this trait replaces random patches of the snake's normal pattern with solid white.
 Although pied-sided has been proven as a genetic trait, "true piebaldism" has not yet been found in cornsnakes. - "Leucistic" A patternless white snake.
 This trait, like piebald, exists in many species and will inevitably show up in cornsnakes.
 However, it is also being brought into the cornsnake gene pool by hybridization with leucistic black ratsnakes and leucistic Texas ratsnakes. - "Wide Stripe" Several breeders are trying to determine the mode of inheritance of this aberrant pattern.
-So far it has shown it is not controlled by a simple dominant or simple codominant gene. - Another similar looking pattern appears to be controlled by a simple codominant gene.
+So far it has shown it is not controlled by a simple dominant or codominant gene. - Another similar looking aztec or wide-stripe pattern appears to be controlled by a simple codominant gene.